SpamTagger/SpamTagger-Bootc/BIB/README.md

 # BIB - Bootc Image Builder

-This directory contains all files specific to the building of Cayo:
+This directory contains all files specific to the building of SpamTagger
 - disk images (eg, raw, qcow2)
 - ISO images